Gioking/DockerDesk/README.md

 Conclusion: In summary, DockerDesk is an indispensable application for anyone using Docker in their development routine.
 With its intuitive interface and robust features, DockerDesk eliminates the complexity of Docker management, making the creation and management of images, containers, volumes, and networks simpler and more accessible.
 Whether you're an experienced developer or a beginner in the world of containers, DockerDesk is the tool that will help you make the most of Docker's capabilities.
 <p><strong>Experimental Project - Beta Version:</strong> It's important to note that DockerDesk is currently an experimental project and still in its beta phase.
 This means that while it is fully functional, there's room for improvement and further development.
 I am continuously working on enhancing its features and capabilities.
 As the project evolves, users can expect regular updates and refinements to ensure DockerDesk meets the highest standards of efficiency and user experience.</p>

+DockerDesk Compilation Requirements
+To compile and run DockerDesk, the following specific components and versions are required:

+# Development Environment

+.NET Framework: The solution is built using .NET Framework version 4.7.2.
+Ensure you have this version installed on your system.
+Visual Studio: DockerDesk is developed with Visual Studio, version 15.0 or higher.
+Dependencies
+The application requires the following libraries, listed with their specific versions:

+Newtonsoft.Json: Version 13.0.0.0 (NuGet package version 13.0.3)
+Renci.SshNet: Version 2023.0.0.0 (NuGet package version 2023.0.0)
+System.IO.Compression: Version 4.1.2.0 (NuGet package version 4.3.0)
+Additional Considerations

+Ensure all necessary dependencies are installed.
+These include standard .NET references like System, System.Core, System.Data, etc.
+The project includes various resources like HTML help files, images, and configuration files that need to be included in the build.
+Project Structure

+The project contains various forms and helper classes, each with a specific role in the application.
+Make sure to review the project structure to understand how the various parts interact with each other.